Dear Students, Parents and Guardians,

 What are the teachers’ homework expectations for my child?

-- Personal best effort is always expected.
+- The personal best effort is always expected.

 - Establish a time and place to focus solely on homework.